What are varicose veins?

 What are the risk factors for varicose veins?

-About 15% of adults in the US have varicose veins.
 The risk of varicose veins is strongly related to age and gender.
 The following are suggested risk factors for varicose veins:

+- Obesity.
 Obesity is a major risk factor for varicose veins.
 Excessive weight increases the pressure on the veins of the legs and aggravates the condition.

+- Family history.
 Heredity is important in determining susceptibility to varicose veins, but the specific factors responsible for this have not been identified.

+- Inactivity.
 Prolonged standing or sitting increases pressure in the veins.

+- Gender.
 Women are particularly susceptible to varicose veins because of the influence of progesterone on the veins and the effects of pregnancy.
 Women are 2-3 times more likely to have varicose veins.

+- Pregnancy.
 Pregnant women have an increased risk of developing varicose veins due to the hormonal influences of pregnancy on the veins, but the veins often return to normal within one year of childbirth.
 Women who have multiple pregnancies may develop permanent varicose veins.

+- Age.
 Varicose veins usually affect people between the ages of 30 and 70.
 With advancing age, the elastic shell of the vein begins to weaken increasing the chance that the vein will dilate.

 A risk factor is anything that may increase a person's chance of developing a disease.
 It may be an activity, such as smoking, diet, family history, or many other things.
 Different diseases have different risk factors.